 White Collar and Regulatory Matters

-•A leading financial institution as lead counsel in DOJ criminal antitrust and securities fraud investigation involving foreign currency.
+•A leading financial institution as lead counsel in DOJ criminal antitrust investigation involving foreign currency.

-•Top non-profit healthcare provider as co-lead counsel in DOJ FCA investigation.
+•Top non-profit healthcare provider as co-lead counsel in DOJ False Claims Act (FCA) investigation.

 •Publicly traded energy company as co-lead counsel in FINRA securities fraud investigation.

 •The British Virgin Islands as co-lead counsel in matter before the United States Department of State.

 •Major auto manufacturer's employees in an FCPA investigation involving the DOJ, SEC and foreign governments.

 •Senior financial institution officials as lead counsel in DOJ, SEC and CFTC securities fraud investigations.

 •Senior sales director as lead counsel in a DOJ/FDA Anti-Kickback, off-label marketing and healthcare fraud investigation.

 •Senior corporate executive as lead counsel in corporate campaign finance investigation.

 •Foreign country and funds as co-lead counsel concerning compliance with the Foreign Account Tax Compliance Act (FATCA).

 •Health care provider in a DOJ health care fraud matter.